Skip to content

 Professional

 Byron is Senior Vice Chair and Chair of Executive Council of the M&A Committee of the American Bar Association and has served as Co-Chair of its Asset Acquisition Agreement Task Force, which wrote the Model Asset Purchase Agreement with Commentary.
 He has been Chair of the Texas Business Law Foundation, the Business Law Section of the State Bar of Texas and that section’s Corporation Law Committee.
 On behalf of these groups, he has been instrumental in the drafting and enactment of many Texas business entity and other statutes.
-He is also a member of the American Law Institute.
+He is also a member of the American Law Institute and its Members Consultative Group for the Restatement of the Law of Corporate Governance.

 Community